-- a biological or adoptive parent in connection with the birth or adoption of a child, or - a female employee for prenatal care, or incapacity due to pregnancy, childbirth or related health conditions.
+- a biological or adoptive parent for the birth or adoption of a child, or - a female employee for prenatal care, or incapacity due to pregnancy, childbirth, or related health conditions.

 In most cases, leave because of birth or adoption has to start within 12 months of the birth or adoption.